botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 ## Template Language

-If the language you selected for your template in the Whatsapp Manager dashboard has a country qualifier, then the value for "Template Language" needs to be specified in the `language_COUNTRY` format where `language` is the 2-letter lowercase [ISO code for the language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and `COUNTRY` is the 2-letter uppercase [ISO code for the country](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-On the other hand, if the language in Whatsapp Manager doesn't specify a country then you can enter just the 2-letter lowercase ISO code for the language.
+If the language you selected for your template in the WhatsApp Manager dashboard has a country qualifier, then the value for "Template Language" needs to be specified in the `language_COUNTRY` format where `language` is the 2-letter lowercase [ISO code for the language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and `COUNTRY` is the 2-letter uppercase [ISO code for the country](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+On the other hand, if the language in WhatsApp Manager doesn't specify a country then you can enter just the 2-letter lowercase ISO code for the language.

 For example:

-* If you selected the "English (US)" option for the language of your Message Template in Whatsapp Manager, then the value you need to enter for "Template Language" in Botpress is `en_US`.
+* If you selected the "English (US)" option for the language of your Message Template in WhatsApp Manager, then the value you need to enter for "Template Language" in Botpress is `en_US`.
 * If you selected the "English (UK)" option, then the value you need to enter is `en_GB`.
 * If you selected the "French" option, which doesn't have a country qualifier, then the value you need to enter is just `fr`.

 ## Template Variables

-Template variables need to be passed as a JSON array of string or numeric values representing the list of variable values, as Whatsapp only allows referring to them by their position in your message template (e.g. `{{1}}` for the first variable, `{{2}}` for the second variable, and so on).
+Template variables need to be passed as a JSON array of string or numeric values representing the list of variable values, as WhatsApp only allows referring to them by their position in your message template (e.g. `{{1}}` for the first variable, `{{2}}` for the second variable, and so on).

 For example, if your Message Template expects a first variable (*referred to as`{{1}}` in the template*) with the person's first name and then a second variable ( *`{{2}}`in the template*) with an account number, then you would pass the following JSON array as the value for the "Template Variables" field: